paleontological/featured/README.md

 # featured
 files for What's New? sections on [PRI](https://www.priweb.org), [CNC](https://www.cayuganaturecenter.org) and [MOTE](https://www.museumoftheearth.org).

+> **Warning**
-⚠️ any changes here will auto-populate to all three sites, so make sure you're all set before you push any updates! ⚠️
+> any changes here will auto-populate to all three sites, so make sure you're all set before you push any updates!

 ## how to update
 ### 1. create new thumbnail images 🖼️